 Factors Influencing Price Elasticity

-- Time Horizon: Over time, demand becomes more elastic because consumers can find substitutes or adjust their consumption patterns.
+- Time Effects: Over time, demand becomes more elastic because consumers can find substitutes or adjust their consumption patterns.
 On the other hand, short-term demand is often inelastic, meaning that it does not significantly change in response to price fluctuations.

 - Brand Loyalty: Strong brand loyalty can make demand more inelastic, as loyal customers may be less sensitive to price changes.